Aspasia1337/VAC-ModuleDumper/README.md

 - When Steam runs without administrative rights, **steamservice.dll** is executed by **SteamService.exe**.
 - When Steam is launched with elevated privileges, the DLL is instead loaded directly by **steam.exe**.

 This difference is not trivial but a fundamental architectural choice.
-It is crucial for dumping modules in the way I will explain, because you need to pick the second option—running Steam as administrator—so that **steam.exe** directly loads **steamservice.dll**.
+It is crucial for dumping modules in the way I will explain, because you need to pick the second option—running Steam as administrator, so that **steam.exe** directly loads **steamservice.dll**.

 ---